|University of Arkansas at Little Rock|

 When conditions necessitate and can accommodate continuous forced air ventilation, the following precautions shall be followed:

-3. Personal Protective Equipment (PPE) – If the hazard cannot be eliminated or reduced to a safe level through engineering and/or work practice controls, PPE should be used.
+If the hazard cannot be eliminated or reduced to a safe level through engineering and/or work practice controls, PPE should be used.
 EHS shall determine the appropriate PPE needed by all personnel entering the confined space, including rescue teams.
-PPE that meets the specifications of applicable standards shall be selected in accordance with the requirements of the job to be performed.
+Personal Protective Equipment (PPE) that meets the specifications of applicable standards shall be selected in accordance with the requirements of the job to be performed.

 VI.
 ENTRY PERMITS

 The Confined Space Entry Permit is the most essential tool for assuring safety during entry in confined spaces with known hazards, or with unknown or potentially hazardous atmospheres.
 The entry permit process guides the supervisor and workers through a systematic evaluation of the space to be entered.
 The permit should be used to establish appropriate conditions.
 Before each entry into a confined space, an entry permit will be completed by EHS.
-EHS will then communicate the contents of the permit to all employees involved in the operation, and post the permit conspicuously near the work location.
+The Environmental Health and Safety Office will then communicate the contents of the permit to all employees involved in the operation, and post the permit conspicuously near the work location.
 A standard entry permit shall be used for all entries.